MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-infoprotect.md

 ## Which client do I install for testing new functionality?

 We recommend installing the **Azure Information Protection unified labeling client**.
-The unified labeling client downloads labels and policy settings from the Microsoft 365 compliance center.
+The unified labeling client downloads labels and policy settings from the Microsoft 365 Compliance center.

 This client is in general availability, and might have a preview version for you to test additional functionality for a future release.